Comparing Modular, Manufactured, & Mobile Homes in Virginia

 G. Highest median size

-I. Strongest on average in the elements (though highly dependent on construction, i.e. some modulars have a brick exterior, while it's more rare for modulars to have cementitoious walls than it is for traditional homes to have it).
+I. Strongest on average in the elements (though highly dependent on construction where modular can have the same or better depending on what's chosen, i.e. some modulars have a brick exterior, while it's more rare for modulars to have cementitious walls than it is for traditional homes to have it).

 Identifying Existing Modular/Manufactured/Mobile Homes